Clandestine1/Project4_Proposal/README.md

 ###### Beyond MVP
 - Ability to share campaign on social media
 - Live chat
 - Authentication using social media
+- Verification for campaigns/fundraisers similar to twitter verification

 ### Techonolgy Used
 - Ruby on Rails